koji/autogen/README.md

 ## how to run
 The only one requirement is an OpenAI API key.

+001 is to write FizzBuzz code in python and run the generated code.
 ```zsh
 cd 001 && pip install -r requirements.txt
 ```